VUmcCGP/wisecondor/README.md

 `--minrefbins x` | Minimum amount of sensible reference bins per target bin; should generally not be tweaked (default: x=150)
 `--maskrepeats x` | Bins with distances > mean + sd * 3 in the reference will be masked.
 This parameter represents the number of masking cycles and defines the stringency of the blacklist (default: x=5)
 `--zscore x` | z-score cutoff to call segments as aberrations (default: x=5)
-`--alpha x` | p-value cutoff for calling a circular binary segmentation breakpoints (default: x=1e-4)
+`--alpha x` | p-value cutoff for calling circular binary segmentation breakpoints (default: x=1e-4)
 `--beta x` | When beta is given, `--zscore` is ignored.
 Beta sets a ratio cutoff for aberration calling.
 It's a number between 0 (liberal) and 1 (conservative) and, when used, is optimally close to the purity (e.g. fetal/tumor fraction)
 `--blacklist x` | Blacklist that masks additional regions in output; requires headerless .bed file.
 This is particularly useful when the reference set is a too small to recognize some obvious loci (such as centromeres; example at `./example.blacklist/centromere.hg38.txt`) (no default)
 `--gender x` | Force WisecondorX to analyze this case as a male (M) or female (F).
 Useful when e.g. dealing with a loss of chromosome Y, which causes erroneous gender predictions (choices: x=F or x=M)
 `--bed` | Outputs tab-delimited .bed files (trisomy 21 NIPT example at `./example.bed`), containing all necessary information  **(\*)**
 `--plot` | Outputs custom .png plots (trisomy 21 NIPT example at `./example.plot`), directly interpretable  **(\*)**
 `--ylim [a,b]` | Force WisecondorX to use y-axis interval [a,b] during plotting, e.g. [-2,2]
-`--ciaro` | Some operating systems require the cairo bitmap type to write plots
+`--cairo` | Some operating systems require the cairo bitmap type to write plots

 <sup>**(\*)** At least one of these output formats should be selected</sup>